-The calculations for 2016 are preliminary and based on oxygen data collected during the annual Baltic International Acoustic Survey (BIAS) complemented by data from national and regional monitoring programmes with contributions from Estonia, Poland and Sweden.
+The calculations for 2017 are preliminary and based on oxygen data collected during the annual Baltic International Acoustic Survey (BIAS) complemented by data from national and regional monitoring programmes with contributions from Finland, Poland and Sweden.
 These data have not been fully quality controlled, only preliminary checks have been performed (quality assured laboratory procedures, timing and position checks and range checks).
-The time series and the results presented for 2016 will be updated when additional data are reported to ICES in 2017.
-In this report the results for 2015 have also been updated with all available data collected at ICES.
+The time series and the results presented for 2017 will be updated when additional data are reported to ICES in late 2018.
+In this report the results for 2016 have also been updated with all available data collected at ICES.

 Data from the BIAS cruises are well suited for concurrent oxygen surveys because of randomized sampling and since cruises are performed by different countries.
-Hence, almost all parts of the offshore Baltic Proper are monitored with a vast spatial distribution.
+Hence, almost all parts of the offshore Baltic Proper are monitored with a vast spatial distribution providing a synoptic view of the oxygen situation.
 The surveys are also performed during the autumn period, September and October, when the oxygen situation usually is most severe.
 Consequently, this is an essential contribution of oxygen data, complementing the regular national and regional monitoring performed monthly at fixed stations.